Adrian Hamilton

-Adrian Charles Hamilton (born November 29, 1987) is a former American football outside linebacker in the National Football League for the Baltimore Ravens.
-He signed with the Dallas Cowboys as an undrafted free agent in 2012.
-He also was a member of the Portland Thunder in the Arena Football League.
-He played college football at Prairie View A&M University.
+Adrian Charles Hamilton (born November 29, 1987) is an American former professional football player who was a linebacker for the Baltimore Ravens of the National Football League (NFL).
+He played college football for the Prairie View A&M Panthers and was signed with the Dallas Cowboys as an undrafted free agent in 2012.
+Hamilton was also a member of the Portland Thunder in the Arena Football League (AFL).

-Early years
+Early life

 Hamilton attended David W. Carter High School, where he played both at linebacker and defensive end.

 In his last 2 years, he totaled 155 tackles, 12 sacks, 29 quarterback hurries, 9 forced fumbles and one fumble returned for a touchdown.

 College career

 Hamilton accepted a football scholarship from Oklahoma State University in 2006.
 As a freshman, he was suspended after failing to meet the NCAA academic requirements.
 The school also asked him to pay for his own tuition and "greyshirt" while sitting out the first semester, which he couldn't do.

 In 2007, he walked on at Texas Tech University.
 As a sophomore, he played sparingly as a backup in 6 games, recording 4 tackles (one for loss).
-On November 17, in the season finale against No. 3 ranked Oklahoma, he tallied 2 tackles as Texas Tech won 34-27.
+On November 17, in the season finale against No. 3 ranked Oklahoma, he tallied 2 tackles as Texas Tech won 34–27.

 In August 2008, he was dismissed from the team by head coach Mike Leach for a team rules violation.
 In 2008, he enrolled at Dallas County Community College to improve his academic grades, although he didn't play football.

 In 2010, he transferred to Football Championship Subdivision Prairie View A&M. As a junior, he was a backup defensive end behind Quinton Spears and Jarvis Wilson.
 He registered 27 tackles (8 for loss), 5½ sacks, eight tackles for loss and one blocked punt (returned for a touchdown).

 As a senior in 2011, he started 9 out of 11 games.
 Hamilton broke the FCS single season sack record held by former Indianapolis Colts Robert Mathis with 22, while leading the team with 81 tackles, 26.5 tackles for loss, 5 quarterback hurries and 6 forced fumbles.
 On December 6, he was announced as the Southwestern Athletic Conference (SWAC) co-Defensive Player of the Year along with Grambling State linebacker Cliff Exama.
 He also was named to the All-SWAC defensive first-team.
 The Football Championship Subdivision also recognized Hamilton as Defensive Player of the Year in 2011.

 Professional career

 Dallas Cowboys

-Hamilton was signed as an undrafted free agent by the Dallas Cowboys after the 2012 NFL Draft on April 29.
+Hamilton was signed as an undrafted free agent by the Dallas Cowboys after the 2012 NFL draft on April 29.
 He was limited with knee and wrist injuries during training camp.
 On August 25, in a preseason game against the St. Louis Rams, Hamilton had a sack on Kellen Clemens.
 On August 30, Hamilton was released.